fuyu12345/OPRL-LLM/README.md

 This folder contains the training process for the OP-SBERT model.
 It includes the construction of triplet datasets, hyperparameter optimization, and the final fine-tuning stage.
 The full pipeline can be executed using the provided `run_trainer.sh` bash script.

 ###  `benchmark_new/`
-This folder contains the test datasets and evaluation tools, including inference scripts for trained models, GPT-4.1 as an LLM-judge, natural language inference benchmarks, SBERT-based similarity checks, and token generation analysis, providing a comprehensive framework for evaluating OP-GRPO performance.
+This folder contains the test datasets and evaluation tools, including inference scripts for trained models, GPT-4.1 as an LLM-judge and natural language inference benchmarks, providing a comprehensive framework for evaluating OP-GRPO performance.

----

-## 🚀 Installation and Usage
+##  Installation and Usage

 To install all required packages: